NovatecConsulting/react-workshop/src/typescript-intro.md

 ## Generics

-You can create more specific types by using Generics.
+You can create generic types by using angle brackets.

 ```ts
 class LinkedList<T> {